 Ah, it’s all becoming clear.
 With the help of another friendly question or two, Simpson rattles on in this vein with testimony that covers four more pages.

 At page 111, Simpson gives us the authorized or heroic version of his work on behalf of the Clinton presidential campaign that we have heard once or twice before:

 It was to expose a sinister plot by Vladimir Putin, a hostile foreign power, to attempt to alter the outcome of an American Presidential election.
 And that was the goal.
 You know, and again, I mean, basically our behavior after the election was of the same basic character.
 At some point, it became about blowing the whistle on this.
 And I would say that was the point at which it was a lot bigger issue.
 And as an ex-journalist, I still have a little bit of that in my blood, and I wanted to expose it for the sake of letting people know what’s going on.

 About the veracity of the Steele dossier Simpson has approximately nothing to say except that he believes in Steele.
 Courtesy of Steele, however, Simpson seems to have injected something that looks like Russian disinformation into the highest reaches of the United States government in the course of his well compensated service to the Clinton presidential campaign.

 In his testimony, of course, Simpson, vouched for the work of his Secret Agent Man and the dossier he compiled on behalf of their mutual client.
 According to Simpson, Steele had “attempted to filter out unreliable sources or disinformation.
 And so it’s not totally raw.
 I mean, it’s been through one round of harvesting” (page 72).
-Having set off the hysteria in which we have been engulfed now for more than a year, though round one Simpson has reaped a bountiful if blighted harvest.
+Having set off the hysteria in which we have been engulfed now for more than a year, Simpson has reaped a bountiful if blighted harvest.